artnoage/expllama/README.md

 I also tighted the weights of head and embed layer.

 Remark about speed: Playing around with small models (up to 160M), I noticed that Karpathy's implementation is faster due to compilation of the model.
+This conflicts with the latest vesion of flash-attention.